Frequently Asked Questions

 Will I be able to access my Google Mail and other apps from countries that censor Internet traffic?

 It is Google’s goal to make sure that all Google services are accessible everywhere.
-However, there are times when there may be service interruptions in certain countries that are beyond the control of Google and the College.
+However, there are times when there may be service interruptions in certain countries that are beyond the control of Google and the University.
 This challenge exists regardless of the service provider.
 Of course, these interruptions don’t just affect Google services, but other sites (Yahoo, Amazon, etc.), as well.
 Google continues to work to provide direct access to Google services in these countries.

 What do you mean by accessibility?

 In this context we mean “can these tools be used by someone with a visual or other disability?”
 This is often in the context of using a program called a screen reader that reads the text on the screen to you so that if you cannot see the screen you can still use the tool.
 The term “Section 508 compliance” is often used to refer to Section 508 of the Rehabilitation Act of 1973 which was amended in 1998 to require Federal agencies to make their electronic and information technology accessible to people with disabilities.
 You can read more at www.section508.gov and Google’s accessibility page.

 The answer is a complex one as Google Apps is made up very different tools.
 The simple answer is some parts are and some parts are not.
 But there are options to use Google Apps for Education in an accessibile manner.

 Google provides detailed information for each tool at www.google.com/accessibility/products.
 Please refer to that page for full details.
 An in-depth analysis of the email and calendar tools has been done by Access Technology Higher Education Network (ATHEN) which provides much useful information for each tool.
 But, in summary, there are the options for each of the main tools though many more are listed at www.google.com/accessibility/products.

 Gmail – you can switch to a basic HTML view with a screen reader or use a different email program.